Arms Warrior DPS Vault of the Incarnates Raid Guide — Season 4

 Eranog

 Eranog spawns several adds every ~35 seconds when Flamerift Icon Flamerift is cast, but these are burst down very quickly.
-This makes it a primarily single-target fight for Arms Warriors, whose AoE requires more setup than other classes.
+This makes it a primarily single-target fight for Arms Warriors, as the adds die far too quickly for Improved Sweeping Strikes or Bladestorm to have much benefit.

 Tips